 If you’re familiar with a different method of citation, watch out for the following features of APA style:

 You will also note that APA essays frequently engage with the overall argument of a source, rather than some small detail or snippet.
 That is why often only the author and date are given, and no page number is provided.
+However, page numbers are important for direct quotations and can be helpful when paraphrasing a specific passage in a longer work.

 When citing works with multiple authors, you should join the names with “and” in the text of your essay, and with an ampersand (&) in parentheses: